fsky99/MemoryGame/README.md

 ### **_Description_**

-#### Memory Game is a game where we will have 4x4 boxes that has icons and the user have to remember the icons and match them, there would be 3 levels of diffculty where each level has a different timer, levels :
+#### Memory Game is a game where you will have 4x4 table that has icons and the you have to remember the icons and match them in a specific time frame, there would be 3 main levels of diffculty where each level has a different timer, including an 'impossible level' , timers options :

 - Easy: 60S
 - Mid: 40S
 - Hard: 20S

 ---

+### **_Game Link:_**

+## to be included\*

 ### **_Extra Levels Updates_**